Comparison

 Does SignalMelo cover Reddit and Hacker News like F5Bot?

-SignalMelo runs a broader product workflow across communities, short-form signals, and search demand—not a one-to-one mirror of F5Bot’s three-site alert scope.
+SignalMelo runs a broader product workflow across communities, video and visual signals, and search demand—not a one-to-one mirror of F5Bot’s three-site alert scope.
 Compare channel lists and your must-have surfaces before you switch.

 How does billing differ from F5Bot’s keyword limits?